LornaM12/NutriApp-Frontend/README.md

 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

 ## 📖 Overview
 **NutriApp** is an intelligent dietary recommendation system designed specifically for individuals with diabetes.
-Unlike generic meal planners, NutriApp utilizes a **Hybrid AI approach**—combining **Unsupervised Learning (Clustering)** with **Content-Based Filtering**—to generate personalized, safe, and medically compliant meal plans based on a user's real-time blood sugar readings.
+Unlike generic meal planners, NutriApp utilizes a **Hybrid AI approach**, combining **Unsupervised Learning (Clustering)** with **Content-Based Filtering**, to generate personalized, safe, and medically compliant meal plans based on a user's real-time blood sugar readings.

 The system features a **Feedback Loop** that learns from user preferences (Likes/Dislikes) to refine future recommendations, ensuring the diet is both healthy and enjoyable.